hfg-gmuend/reshapeforum.hfg-gmuend.de/README.md

 # reshape - Forum for Artificial Intelligence in Art and Design

-This is the public website for the reshape symposium (aka KITeGG summer school) taking place 10-12 May 2023 at the HfG Schwäbisch Gmünd!
+This is the public website for the reshape symposium (aka KITeGG summer school) taking place  Mi 14.5 — Fr 16.5 2025 at the HfG Schwäbisch Gmünd!

 https://reshapeforum.hfg-gmuend.de